 To prevent the entry of exhaust gases from the towing vehicle, switch on the air recirculation and close the windows.

-Vehicles with automatic transmission must be towed facing forwards, not faster than 50 mph nor further than 60 miles.
+Vehicles with automatic transmission must be towed facing forwards, not faster than 80 km/h nor further than 100 km.
 In all other cases and when the transmission is defective, the front axle must be raised off the ground.